srepetsk/gw-style/_pages/new-stories.md

 <strong>Good: </strong>The U.S. military accidentally bombed a charity hospital in Afghanistan this morning, killing and injuring dozens of staff and patients, according to a Medicins Sans Frontieres statement.

-<strong>Bad: </strong>A bombing killed dozens of staff and patients today at a charity hospital in Afghanistan run by Medicins Sans Frontieres.
+<strong>Bad: </strong>Dozens of staff and patients were killed in a bombing today at a charity hospital in Afghanistan run by Medicins Sans Frontieres.
 <h5>Impact</h5>
 Put the most important information first:

 <strong>Okay: </strong><em>The European Union's criminal intelligence agency says at least 10,000 refugee children have gone missing since arriving in Europe.</em>

 <strong>Better: </strong><em>At least 10,000 refugee children have gone missing since arriving in Europe, according to the European Union's criminal intelligence agency. </em>(Puts the impact - 10,000 missing kids - first)

+&nbsp;

 <strong>Okay: </strong><em>Iraqi officials said more mass graves containing the bodies of Yazidi women and children have been uncovered in Sinjar.</em>